gjbex/Fortran-MOOC/docs/parallel_programming.md

 ## Distributed programming

-At the next level of parallelization you can use multiple computer, typically compute nodes in an HPC cluster.
+At the next level of parallelization you can use multiple computers, typically compute nodes in an HPC cluster.
 The processes of your application will need to communicate and exchange state and data.
 The de-facto standard for distributed computing for scientific applications is the Message Passing Interface (MPI).